Leon Edwards

 Leon Edwards (born 25 August 1991) is an English professional mixed martial artist.
 He currently competes in the welterweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Welterweight Champion.
 A professional since 2011, Edwards formerly competed for BAMMA, where he was the BAMMA welterweight champion.
-As of 18 November 2025, he is #9 in the UFC welterweight rankings.
+As of 19 September 2026, he is #10 in the Meta UFC welterweight rankings.

 Early life

 Edwards was born in Kingston, Jamaica, and lived with his parents and his brother in a one-room house.
 Growing up, he was surrounded by crime, and his father was involved in what he describes as "questionable activities".
 Edwards moved to the Aston area of Birmingham, England at nine years old.
 In the early hours of 2 October 2004, when Edwards was old, his father, Rufus Edwards, was shot and killed in a nightclub in Croydon, London.
 He was then involved in criminal activity such as drug dealing, street fighting, and knife possession along with others in his social circle, but was able to get out of his lifestyle at age 17, when his mother got him to join an MMA club.